 Like LSD, ketamine is also considered a Schedule III controlled substance, which means its penalties for possession outside the approved medical use can result in up to 1 year in prison and $2500 in fines.

 What’s the Difference Between Legalization & Decriminalization

 Legalization and decriminalization are often thrown around synonymously when discussing the topics of psychedelic drug laws — but the two terms are fundamentally different.

 Decriminalization means that the penalties for a specific crime are considerably reduced but not eliminated.

 On the other hand, legalization removes all legal consequences and often provides a legal context for a market.
-There are often still restrictions in place after legalization — such as age restrictions and maximum purchase quantities.
-Companies selling products and services in a legalized market are often highly regulated as well.
+There are often still restrictions after legalization — such as age restrictions and maximum purchase quantities.
+Companies selling products and services in a legalized market are often highly regulated.

 Key Takeaways: What’s the Future of Psychedelics in Iowa?